 Filmmaking… It’s Not Always Glamorous

-I’m sitting in my editor’s room right now watching her edit.
+I’m sitting in our editor’s room right now watching her edit.
 I’m not in her editing bay, I’m in her bedroom.
 I’m actually sitting on the edge of her bed.

 She lives in a 2 bedroom apartment in Studio City and her editing computer is in her bedroom.
 Good thing we were friends first, right??